1. Home

 Manually adding the order number

-As you can see, the Order number is set to 51 in the meta box on Edit order page of Order #1.
+As you can see, the Order number is set to 51 in the meta box on the Edit order page of Order #1.
 Click Update to save this action.
-Now when you go to Orders page, the latest order will appear as #51 and not #1 as shown below:
+Now when you go to the Orders page, the latest order will appear as #51 and not #1 as shown below:

 Custom Order Numbers Options - Tyche Softwares Documentation

-First order changed to #51
+First order was changed to #51

-18. Hide the “Renumerate Orders” admin menu for roles
+10. Hide the “Renumerate Orders” admin menu for roles

-This setting allows you to hide Renumerate Orders submenu under the WooCommerce menu for specific users.
-You can do so by selecting the user roles from the drop-down of Hide ”Renumerate Orders” admin menu for roles option.
+This setting allows you to hide the Renumerate Orders submenu under the WooCommerce menu for specific users.
+You can do so by selecting the user roles from the drop-down of the Hide ”Renumerate Orders” admin menu for roles option.
 The entered user roles will not be able to see the Renumerate Orders sub-menu in the WooCommerce menu, thus restricting them from using this option.

 Let us understand this with an example.
 Say you do not wish to permit a shop manager to use the Renumerate Orders tool and so you want to hide that option in the menu.
-So go to Hide ”Renumerate Orders” admin menu for roles option and select Shop Manager role from the drop-down as shown below:
+Simply go to Hide ”Renumerate Orders” admin menu for roles option and select Shop Manager role from the drop-down as shown below:

 Custom Order Numbers Options - Tyche Softwares Documentation